-On day 1 of my first industry job, I was giddy to learn that I would get to take an in-depth personality assessment.
-I was thrilled that I would get to see how personality assessment — the little corner where I had been geeking out for years — was used in the real world, outside of the academic bubble.
+When I started my new job, I was excited to learn that I would get to take an in-depth personality assessment.
+Finally, I thought, I'll get to see how personality assessment works in the real world!

-When the day finally came to take my assessment, I was shocked at what I saw.
+But I was shocked by what I saw.

 So, I started building TraitLab.

-TraitLab is a continuous work in progress.
-Got any feedback or suggestions?
+Are you interested in TraitLab?
+Have comments or suggestions?
 I'd love to hear from you, so please send me a message anytime.